Dr Georgina Heath

 Background and Training

 I completed my first degree in Experimental Psychology at Bristol University before going on to complete a Doctorate in Clinical Psychology at the University of Surrey.
 My doctoral therapeutic training focused on cognitive behavioural therapy, psychodynamic psychotherapy, and systemic family therapy.
-During my doctoral training I worked with clients across the lifespan and in varied mental health services including adult (CMHT), child and adolescent (CAMHS), older adults (65+), learning disabilities and eating disorders.
+During my doctoral training I worked with clients across the lifespan and in varied mental health services including adult (CMHT), child and adolescent, older adults (65+), learning disabilities and eating disorders.
 Post-qualification I have specialised in working with eating disorders and child and adolescent mental health.
+I have had NHS posts in adult inpatient and outpatient eating disorder services as well as child and adolescent mental health services (CAMHS).
+In 2020, I was promoted to the Professional Lead of Richmond CAMHS.
+In my NHS career I have enjoyed providing supervision to clinical and counselling psychologists, trainee psychologists, and ST4 psychiatrists utilisng CBT, as well as providing professional supervision to family therapists and psychodynamic psychotherapists.

 Plumb, C., Daer, N., Heath, G., & Adlam, J. (2016).
 Getting Good Outcomes: Towards Meaningful Data Collection in an Inpatient Service.
 Poster presented at the Eating Disorder International Conference, London, UK.